Nick2bad4u/BHBot/README.md

 - ~~Brews you coffee~~ (only tea supported for now)

 # Usage

-Should be pretty straightforward.
+- Should be pretty straightforward.
 Just select needed settings and click "Start" :)

 # Limitations

 - Bot requires "Collapse crossovers" to be set to Yes.
 - Bot requires ingame language to be set to English.

 # Internal stuff

-You can always check the code, but basically bot uses windows SendMessage API to send inputs directly to Brawlhalla window and pixel detection to detect states and decide what to do at any given point
+- You can always check the code, but basically the bot uses Windows SendMessage API to send inputs directly to a Brawlhalla window with pixel detection to detect states of the game and then decide what to do at any given point - depending on mode selected

-You can use BrawlhallaBot class directly or write your own wrapper for it.
-It should be completely independent and gui.py is just a PySimpleGUI graphical wrapper
+- You can use BrawlhallaBot class directly or write your own wrapper for it.
+- It is completely independent and gui.py is just a PySimpleGUI graphical wrapper